princomp/princomp.github.io/source/lectures/data/lists.md

 The [complete description of the `List` class](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1?view=net-9.0) describes all the useful methods, we simply give a quick overview below.

 ## Syntax

+We discuss here the "built-in" implementation of lists in C#.

 ### Creation